What is a Guarantee?

 The guarantee can be limited or unlimited.
 An unlimited guarantee implies that the guarantor will cover the full amount of liability, while in a limited guarantee, the guarantor will cover only a portion of the liability.

 Advantages of Guarantees

 A guarantee serves as additional protection in a loan, making a loan more attractive to potential lenders.
-The lenders are more willing to provide guaranteed loans even to candidates with the poor credit profile, as the presence of a guarantor diminishes the probability of a lender of not being repaid.
+The lenders are more willing to provide guaranteed loans even to candidates with a poor credit profile, as the presence of a guarantor diminishes the probability of a lender of not being repaid.

-A guaranteed loan is a viable option for borrowers with a poor or no credit history.
+A guaranteed loan is a viable option for borrowers with poor or no credit history.
 In such a case, the guarantor’s promise may allow borrowers to obtain loans that would otherwise be inaccessible.

 The guarantee may be provided by an individual, company, or financial institution.